-5.3.1 A Member must observe only the highest standards of objectivity and impartiality when advertising their Professional Services or referring to the Institute using advertising media for promotional or solicitation purposes including: print advertisements; leaflets; pamphlets; brochures; electronic media; and corporate, business, and/or personal web sites (e.g., LinkedIn, Facebook, Twitter, Instagram).

-5.3.2 A Member may:

-- 5.3.2.i. use advertising to solicit Clients and business in a manner that does not offend the interests of the public and the Profession and to inform prospective Clients and the public of the availability of their Professional Services; - 5.3.2.ii. use advertising to advise as to the range, nature and cost of their
+- 5.3.1 A Member must maintain the highest standards of objectivity and impartiality when advertising their Professional Services, or referring to the Institute for promotional or solicitation purposes and using advertising media including: print advertisements, leaflets, pamphlets, brochures; electronic media, and corporate, business, personal web sites, and/or social media. (e.g., LinkedIn, Facebook, Twitter, Instagram) - 5.3.2 A Member may advertise: - 5.3.2.i. to solicit Clients and business in a manner that does not offend the interests of the public and the Profession; - 5.3.2.ii.to inform prospective Clients and the public of the availability of their Professional Services: - 5.3.2.iii. to advise as to the range, nature and cost of their Professional Services;

-- Professional Services; - 5.3.2.iii. advertise their competence to perform, either directly or indirectly, in any Report or advertising media; - 5.3.2.iv. include a University degree or other professional designations when advertising; - 5.3.2.v. include the name of the Institute or its designations to refer to a Member's affiliation with the Institute when advertising; and - 5.3.2.vi. advertise jointly with another Member. - 5.3.3 A Member must not [see 4.2.3, 4.2.4]: - 5.3.3.i. use advertising media which is false, misleading, exaggerated, uses laudatory statements or superlatives to describe their services, or that is contrary to the public interest or the Institute; - 5.3.3.ii. refer to or make use of the name of the Institute or its professional designations and trademarks in a misleading or deceptive manner; - 5.3.3.iii. refer to or make use of the name of the Institute or its professional designations in a manner that suggests that a business organization is a Member of the Institute and/or holds any professional designation; and/or - 5.3.3.iv. use the Institute logos, trademarks or identity in contravention of the AIC Logo and Usage Guidelines. - 5.3.4 A Member must identify their designation or Membership status (AACI, CRA or AIC Candidate Member) in any advertising media for Professional Services. - 5.3.5 A Member's business entity that is wholly or partially owned or controlled by that Member must not solicit Professional Services in a manner that is misleading or otherwise contrary to the public interest, the profession, or the Standards. - 5.3.6 Candidate Members must not [see 4.2.3, 4.2.4, 4.2.6]: - 5.3.6.i. identify themselves as an "accredited appraiser" or a "Designated appraiser" or with any term/title that might be interpreted as an AIC designation; - 5.3.6.ii. use initials or abbreviations that might be interpreted as an AIC designation; or - 5.3.6.iii. promote the Candidate Membership in such a way that it might be perceived as a valuation designation (e.g., CRA [or AACI] Candidate or Candidate CRA [or AACI] or any combination or variation thereof).
+- 5.3.2.iv. their competence to perform, either directly or indirectly, in any Report or advertising media; and - 5.3.2.v.jointly with another Member. - 5.3.3 When advertising a Member may: - 5.3.3.i. include a University degree or other professional designations; and - 5.3.3.ii.include their AIC designation and refer to their affiliation with the Institute. - 5.3.4 A Member must not [see 4.2.3, 4.2.4]: - 5.3.4.i. advertise in a false, misleading, or exaggerated manner; - 5.3.4.ii.use laudatory statements or superlatives to describe their services; - 5.3.4.iii. advertise in a manner that is contrary to the public interest or the Institute; - 5.3.4.iv. refer to or make use of the name of the Institute or its professional designations and trademarks in a: - misleading or deceptive manner; or - manner that suggests that a business organization is a Member of the Institute and/or holds any professional designation. - 5.3.4.v.use the Institute logos, trademarks, or identity in contravention of the AIC Logo and Usage Guidelines. - 5.3.5 A Member must identify their designation (AACI or CRA) or Membership status (AIC Candidate Member) in any advertising for Professional Services. - 5.3.6 A business entity that is wholly or partially owned or controlled by a Member must not solicit Professional Services in a manner that is misleading or otherwise contrary to the public interest, the Institute, the profession, or the Standards. - 5.3.7 Candidate Members must not [see 4.2.3, 4.2.4, 4.2.6]: - 5.3.7.i. identify themselves with any term/title that might be misinterpreted as an AIC designation, (e.g. "accredited appraiser" or a "Designated appraiser"); - 5.3.7.ii.use initials or abbreviations that might be misinterpreted as an AIC designation; or - 5.3.7.iii. promote the Candidate Membership in such a way that it might be perceived as a valuation designation (e.g., "CRA [or AACI] Candidate" or "Candidate CRA [or AACI]" or any combination or variation thereof). - 5.3.8 AIC Candidates Members must identify themselves as: - 5.3.8.i.
+"Candidate Member of the Appraisal Institute of Canada"; or

-- 5.3.7 AIC Candidates Members must identify themselves as: - 5.3.7.i.
-"Candidate Member of the Appraisal Institute of Canada"; or - 5.3.7.ii.
-"Candidate Member of the AIC"; or - 5.3.7.iii.
-"AIC Candidate Member". [see 4.2.6] - 5.3.8 A Jurisdictional Exception may require AIC Candidate Members to identify themselves in an alternative manner (e.g., in Alberta). - 5.3.9 In any Report or advertising media an AIC Candidate Member must identify: - 5.3.9.i. that they are working under the supervision of a Designated Member of the AIC; and - 5.3.9.ii. the name of the supervisor and their designation. [see 3.18]
+- 5.3.8.ii.
+"Candidate Member of the AIC"; or - 5.3.8.iii.
+"AIC Candidate Member". [see 4.2.6] - 5.3.9 A Jurisdictional Exception may require AIC Candidate Members to identify themselves in an alternative manner. - 5.3.10 In any Report or advertising media an AIC Candidate Member must identify: - 5.3.10.i. that they are working under the supervision of a Designated Member of the AIC; and - 5.3.10.ii. the name of the supervisor and their designation. [see 3.19]